In the Beginning Was the Word – What John 1:1–3 Teaches About Jesus

 It’s a word with weight.
 The word trust is one that shouldn’t be used lightly.
 Ever had your trust broken?
 Ever been the one to lose someone’s trust?
 Then you know the struggle it truly is to rebuild.
 Even with that in mind, we find ourselves trusting in some form every single day.
 We trust in small things and big

 The Old Testament prophesied of the birth of a Messiah who would overcome the world, set up His Kingdom, and bring peace to all.
 Just as from a distance, two mountains are often seen as one, the Jews from the distance of the Old Testament viewed the Messianic coming as just one event.
-The Old Testament hinted at what
+The Old Testament hinted at what they

 One of the greatest obstacles to overcome when someone struggles with perfectionism is being vulnerable.
 We are so worried that someone will use our weaknesses against us or not love us because of them.
 I speak from experience on this subject.
 It has taken me years to learn that the root of perfectionism is really a fear of not being

 The churches that Jesus chose to write letters to were real churches located in Asia Minor, now western Turkey.
-There are two explanations for why Jesus chose these specific 7 churches.
+There are two explanations for why Jesus chose these specific seven churches.
 The first is that these churches represent the varying spiritual conditions of churches throughout the church age.
 The second is that each of these churches represents the seven stages

 Anyone ever felt panic?
 That moment where you panic about the outcome.
 What to do.
 What not to do.
 I know I have, despite my faith in God, in my humanness, there are times when panic creeps in.
 Let me share a true story that will hopefully paint a picture, and will most likely make you giggle at me, but